benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>
 <br/>

 #### People Analytics
-what is it? who uses it? what are some example conclusions?

-SCOUT Recruitment Software global business leader Andrea Tjoeng said the process, known as people analytics, could be mainstream in Australia within five years.
+In [a recent article in the Herald Sun newspaper][1] SCOUT Recruitment Software global business leader Andrea Tjoeng said the process, known as people analytics, could be mainstream in Australia within five years. _"It will be less about perfecting a CV and more about the footprint left behind in cyberspace"_ Ms Tjoeng said. _"If you’re reviewing something on Whirlpool, think how that might be read by a prospective employer.
+When you are sharing anything about yourself, think whether you would share that information on your first day or in a job interview."_

-In [a recent article in the Herald Sun newspaper][1] SCOUT Recruitment Software global business leader Andrea Tjoeng said:

-“It will be less about perfecting a CV and more about the footprint left behind in cyberspace,” she said.

-“If you’re reviewing something on Whirlpool, think how that might be read by a prospective employer.

-“When you are sharing anything about yourself, think whether you would share that information on your first day or in a job interview.”

-Ok, well we sort of expect that employers will do a little digging online, however, the automated data analytics version is much more sinister:
+Well everyone expects that employers will do a little digging online, however, the automated data analytics version is much more sinister.

 The most common form of people analytics creates a profile of the company’s best employees based on staff surveys then applies the profile to new candidates during the application process to find people who are similar.